What types of PD count

 You can apply for recognition of PD undertaken outside of NSW while on a leave of absence.

-Download the application for recognition of further study as PD (Word 64 KB).
+Download the Application for recognition of interstate and overseas PD (Word 64 KB).